By Kaitlyn Ersek on Oct 5, 2017 6:00:00 AM

 2. Inhibiting eggs from hatching - Holganix technology may be inhibiting soybean cyst nematode eggs from hatching.

 3. Targeting pathogenic nematodes - Microbes in Holganix technology may be attacking pathogenic nematodes.

-“We are taking a two-pronged approach to studying Holganix technology,” explains Dr. Lambert.
+“We are taking a two-pronged approach to study Holganix technology,” explains Dr. Lambert.
 “In 2016, we studied Holganix technology in a lab.
 This year, we are continuing lab testing but we are also studying it in the field.”

-Dr. Lambert will need to repeat the lab studies two or three times and the field studies over a minimum of two growing seasons before drawing conclusive results regarding the effect, mechanism and application of Holganix technology when used as a treatment against pathogenic nematodes.
+Dr. Lambert will need to repeat the lab studies two or three times and the field studies over a minimum of two growing seasons before drawing conclusive results regarding the effect, mechanism, and application of Holganix technology when used as a treatment against pathogenic nematodes.

 What will the future hold?

 Dr. Lambert continues to diligently test Holganix technology against pathogenic nematodes and hopes to write a paper about the subject in the near future.
 At the end of the day, “chemical treatments (nematicides) are extremely expensive for growers and turf professionals,” explains Dr. Lambert.
-“The fact that Holganix technology is better for the environment, technician and pocket-book is exciting.
+“The fact that Holganix technology is better for the environment, technician, and pocket-book is exciting.
 We are crossing our fingers and hoping for additional positive feedback.
 Stay tuned!”

 Today, Holganix does not offer a registered nematicide product and results on Holganix technology’s influence over pathogenic nematodes are still pending; however, the Holganix team is excited by the results and what those results could mean for the future of Holganix.

 Dig Into The Data: University And Commercial Grower Trials